What is Compass 2 Campus?

 "To increase access to higher education by providing an opportunity for students from traditionally underrepresented and low-income backgrounds in Whatcom and Skagit counties to be mentored by trained Compass 2 Campus students."

-- To encourage underrepresented, low-income, diverse students, starting at the fifth grade to complete high school and enroll in some form of post-secondary education.
+- To encourage students starting at the fifth grade to complete high school and enroll in some form of post-secondary education.

 - To provide mentors and role models for area youth using a service-learning model.